Information regarding the following topics is provided for your assistance:

 Though many students think of consolidation as a way to combine all of their loans to facilitate repayment, please note that this is not always the case.
 You can consolidate federal loans only with other federal loans, so if you have federal and private loans, you cannot combine them all.
 For borrowers considering loan consolidation, we strongly advise you to visit the Federal Direct Consolidation Loans website for more detailed information and application instructions.

-You should consider consolidation primarily if you are having difficulty in managing your repayment obligations.
+You should consider consolidation primarily if you are having difficulty in managing your repayment obligations, but only after carefully reviewing the various loan repayment options available to federal loan borrowers.
 Consolidation reduces your monthly payments by increasing your loan repayment period, for as long as 30 years in some cases.
 But this means you may be paying considerably more in interest charges over the life of the loan if you consolidate.
 The interest rate on a consolidation loan also may be higher than the rate on loans in standard repayment.